andytudhope/thebluebook/source/canto-i/who-are-you.md

 # Who Are You?

 Who sat at the fire,
-last lighthouse of a dark race, and watched the world tumble all about them.
+lighthouse of a living race,
+and watched the world tumble
+all about them.

+Who came from a cut in Morningside in the middle of August and wandered from Egoli to the Wild Coast for love.

 Who found a way to forgive
 himself for the role she played,